fastlane/docs/docs/getting-started/android/setup.md

 That's it! _fastlane_ will automatically generate a configuration for you based on the information provided.

-You can see the newly created `fastlane` directory, with the following files:
+You can see the newly created `./fastlane` directory, with the following files:

 - `Appfile` which defines configuration information that is global to your app
 - `Fastfile` which defines the "lanes" that drive the behavior of _fastlane_